California Sales and Use Tax & Audit Guide

 Economic Nexus (Wayfair Law) And Internet Sales in California

-Which Sales Are Subject to California Sales Tax?
+Examples of Common Sales Subject to California Sales Tax

 General Transactions